wildart/logicalc/README.md

 Stopped due to error
 ```

 The error message ` ParseError: no rule for lexem !` suggests that lexem `!` cannot be processed by the lexer.
-The `!` symbol corresponds to a unary boolean negation operation.
+The `!` symbol corresponds to a unary boolean negation operation which is not implemented.

 In order to implement the negation operation, you are required to define a negation token and corresponding lexem processing rules: